jedrula-communications/personal-project/README.md

 ### Deploying

+* sending assets to raspberry pi and spining a fastboot server

-deploy using ember-cli-deploy-rsync2 (you will first need to make sure the id_rsa.pub has been copied to ~/.ssh/authorized_keys)
+deploy assets using ember-cli-deploy-rsync2 (you will first need to make sure the id_rsa.pub has been copied to ~/.ssh/authorized_keys)
 ```
 ember deploy lan
 ```

+now you can deploy the fastboot server, see more here: https://github.com/jedrula-communications/ember-fastboot-server

 ## Further Reading / Useful Links